You have no items in your shopping cart.

 We try and keep extra carpets in stock by dye lots until we know that you've finished your carpet installation.
 We basically keep the end roll remnants for at least two weeks past the last order.
 This way, we think we've got your shortages covered.
 We do recommend that you actually order a few feet extra when you do order as any left over carpet can be stored for future repairs.
 Man, once you've installed your own carpet, a repair is really quite easy!
 Call us for help!
 Our carpet kits come with about 20 percent more than the length of your boat.
 So an 18 foot boat carpet kit would have 25 lineal feet of carpet.
 Plus, if you do have a lot of scraps we can make them into mats for you.
 For $25.00, for the extra upgrade from a 20 foot kit to a 25 foot kit it ain't worth worrying about it.

 We'd be happy to send you a sample!
-Due to the number of requests and our lousy handwriting all we ask is that you send us a self-addressed business sized envelope with postage for 3 ounces, ($ 0.83 this week!) for 1 or 2 samples. $ 1.06 for three or four samples.
-Tell us what colors, how long your boat is and we'll also include a firm quote for your possible order!
+Due to the number of requests and our lousy handwriting all we ask is that you send us a self-addressed, stamped envelope.
+Tell us what colors, how long your boat is and we'll also include a quote for your possible order!
 Our address is: P.O.
 Box 114 Attapulgus, GA 39815

 If you want to be creative and different, go for it.
 Check the Teal Carpeted boat to see a great example of a two color carpet installation.
 As we say around here, just because the original factory did it, doesn't mean we can't do it different and better!